 FESTIVAL CONTEST (2003 -2019)

-In the past sixteen years over 2000 authors from 58 countries worldwide took part in the Festival competition.
-Among them, more than 700 participants were in the “15 years of age or below” contest category.
+In the past seventeen years over 2500 authors from 60 countries worldwide took part in the Festival competition.
+Among them, more than 1000 participants were in the “15 years of age or below” contest category.

-From 2003 to 2018, contestants were from the following countries: Argentina, Armenia, Australia, Austria, Belgium, Bosnia & Herzegovina, Brazil, Bulgaria, Canada, China, Columbia, Croatia, Cuba, Cyprus, Czech Republic, Ecuador, Egypt, Estonia, Finland, France, Hungary, Germany, Greece, Holland, India, Iran, Ireland, Israel, Italy, Japan, Latvia, Lebanon, Lithuania, Macedonia, Mexico, Malaysia, Moldova, Montenegro, The Philipphines, Myanmar, Poland, Portugal, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, Uruguay, USA, Uzbekistan, Vietnam.
+From 2003 to 2019, contestants were from the following countries: Argentina, Armenia, Australia, Austria, Belgium, Bosnia & Herzegovina, Brazil, Bulgaria, Canada, China, Columbia, Croatia, Cuba, Cyprus, Czech Republic, Denmark, Ecuador, Egypt, Estonia, Finland, France, Hungary, Germany, Greece, Holland, India, Iran, Ireland, Israel, Italy, Japan, Latvia, Lebanon, Lithuania, Mexico, Malaysia, Moldova, Montenegro, North Macedonia, The Philipphines, Myanmar, Poland, Portugal, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Arab Emirates, United Kingdom, Uruguay, USA, Uzbekistan, Vietnam.

 WINNERS OF THE CONTEST